SmartIntentNN: Towards Smart Contract Intent Detection: Application

 \subsection{Intent Highlight}

-The intent highlight can help users quickly locate \textit{functions} in smart contracts that contain specific and strong development intent.
-In Fig.~\ref{intent}, \textit{functions} with strong intent are name-highlighted with red background.
-Specifically, a hexagon node represents the centroid of its corresponding cluster and the circle node represents a \textit{function} with weak intent while a star represents one with strong intent.
-When an edge is focused, the distance from the centroid to the \textit{function} is displayed, which represents the strength of the intent.
-On the left side of the user interface, we list \textit{functions} in a smart contract in descending order of intent from strong to weak.
+The intent highlight feature enables users to swiftly locate \textit{functions} within smart contracts that exhibit specific, strong development intent.
+In Fig.~\ref{intent}, \textit{functions} exhibiting strong intent are highlighted with a red background.
+Specifically, a hexagonal node represents the centroid of its corresponding cluster, while a circular node represents a \textit{function} with weak intent and a star represents one with strong intent.
+When an edge is focused, the distance from the centroid to the \textit{function} is displayed, indicating the strength of the intent.
+The user interface displays a list of \textit{functions} from a smart contract, ranked by descending intent strength on the left side.